mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 More Unformatted questions:
 __________________________
-How do you service discovery in k8s:
-  1. via DNS
-  2. via ENV variable (SQL_SERVER=1.2.3.4) injecte don to container Why do you need a "job" in k8s?
+Why do you need a "job" in k8s?
 Why do you need a  "cronjob" in k8s?
 Where did your have yours hands-on experience on k8s?